CityModellingLab/cml-site/content/publication/journal-article/index.md

 publishDate: "2017-01-01T00:00:00Z"

 # Publication type.
-# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Accepts a single type but formatted as a YAML list.
-# Enter a publication type from the CSL standard.
+    # article-journal: A peer-reviewed journal article.
+    # paper-conference: A paper presented at or published in the proceedings of a conference.
+    # book: A full-length book.
+    # chapter: A chapter or essay in an edited book.
+    # report: A technical report, white paper, or government document.
+    # thesis: A master's thesis or doctoral dissertation.
+    # webpage: A general web page without a clear author or date.
+    # post-weblog: A blog post.
+    # manuscript: An unpublished work or document.
+    # speech: A presentation or talk, such as one given at a conference but not formally published.
 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.